stt-datacore/website/static/crew/shran_commando_crew.md

 name: Commando Shran
 rarity: 4
 series: ent
-memory_alpha: ent
+memory_alpha:
 bigbook_tier: 11
 events: 5
 in_portal: true
 published: true
 ---

-+1 Inspiring.
-His stats are not.
+A spot in the Inspiring collection, but his stats are not.
 Usable +Att arena activator for early instant damage friends.